 This workshop takes you from making a mold in sand to completing a finished iron sculpture.
 You’ll learn mold construction and preparation while building your own sand mold with resin-bonded sand.
 You’ll learn the steps required to prepare for the cupola iron casting pour.
 In the final exhilarating event, you’ll prepare iron and coke charges, operate the cupola and pour molten iron into your own sand mold.

 The right patina can be the essential finishing touch for your metal project.
 This hands-on weekend workshop teaches a variety of bronze patination methods and introduces other coatings and applications.
 Please bring some small pieces to patina.
 You’ll be able to experiment on small test samples before working on your own pieces.

-These three-hour classes make great gifts for a do-it-yourselfer, or take a class together with family and friends for a unique bonding experience.
+Entry-level.
+Tasters Classes make great gifts for a DIYer, or as a unique bonding experience with family and friends.
 Try two skills on the same day and get a $25 discount and lunch on us!

 In this 3-hour Taster in foundry processes, you’ll turn your ideas into cast-metal sculptures as you learn the basics of sand casting.